open-component-model/ocm-spec/doc/02-processing/04-digest.md

 ## Generic Normalization Format

-The generic format is based on a data structure consisting of dictionaries, lists and simple values (like strings and integers).
+The generic format is based on a data structure consisting of dictionaries, lists and simple values, like strings and integers.

 The signing relevant information described by a component descriptor is mapped to such a data structure according to the format specifications described below.

-This data structure is then mapped to a formal JSON representation, which only contains clearly ordered elements.
-It is marshalled without white-spaces contained in the representation.
-Therefor, the resulting byte stream is directly defined by the inbound data structure and independent of the order of marshalling dictionaries/objects.
+This data structure is mapped to a formal JSON representation, which only contains clearly ordered elements.
+It is marshalled without whitespaces contained in the representation.
+The resulting byte stream is directly defined by the inbound data structure and independent of the order of marshalling dictionaries/objects.
-Its digest can be used as basis to calculate a signature.
+Its digest can be used as basis for calculating a signature.

-To map lists and dictionaries into such clearly ordered elements the rules described below are used.
-The inbound data structures in the examples below are shown in YAML notation.
+To map lists and dictionaries into such clearly ordered elements the rules below are used.
+The inbound data structures in the examples are shown in YAML notation.

 ### Simple Values